mitramenon/QUBES-GLaMorous-minds/Logistic_model_English.md

 ## History

 The logistic regression test was developed by David Cox and published in 1958 in the Journal of the Royal Statistical Society.
-Series B (Methodological)
-Vol. 20, No. 2 (1958), pp. 215-242.
-Cox was a statistician from the United Kingdom who was born in 1924 in Birmingham (he is still alive when writing this book).
-It is recognized by multiple ovations in the area of ​​statistics including stochastic processes and experimental design among many others.
+Series B (Methodological) Vol. 20, No. 2 (1958), pp. 215-242.
+Cox was a statistician from the United Kingdom who was born in 1924 in Birmingham.

 ## An example of an almost perfect logistic regression